TritonDataCenter/rfd/rfd/0175/README.md

 filed and managed in JIRA.
 There is still an ongoing requirement of one code review AND one integration approval before a PR can be merged to the master branch.

-Intergration approval is managed by a label on the PR, and merge will be blocked until one is added along with at least one "approval" (code review).
-Tooling is being worked on to automate this commit message format at merge time, in a similar fashion to how [grr](https://github.com/joyent/grr) worked.
+Code review corresponds to the reviewer approving the PR.
+For integration approval, a reviewer must also add the "integration-approval" label to the PR.

+Never rebase a PR: this will necessitate a force-push to your PR branch, which means all the previous changes get deleted, alongside all review comments.

+There is a CLI utility [joyent/prr](https://github.com/joyent/prr) that can help automate the final squash and merge, collecting the necessary ticket IDs and attributions from the PR and building a suitable commit message.

-The process will look something like this for repositories other than illumos-joyent:
+The process will look something like this for repositories other than illumos-gate:

 1. develop your changes on a branch
 1. file JIRA bug(s) as before with more details on the changes
-1. open a PR against master, pointing to JIRA as needed.
+1. open a PR against master after pushing your branch, pointing to JIRA as needed.
-1. request reviewers, wait for code review (as represented by a label)
+1. request reviewers, wait for code review
 1. iterate as needed
-1. add testing notes on any final version
+1. add testing notes on any final version to the JIRA
-1. wait for integration approval (as represented by a label)
+1. wait for integration approval (as represented by the label)
 1. squash and merge your change, with the commit message in the form above
 1. close the JIRA(s) as Fixed